 The Bengal cat is often referred to as the domestic leopard or leopard cat.
-A real little miniature animal that is also a very good pet.
-This cat has a robust frame, visible musculature, and a very athletic body, especially in males.
-The latter weighs on average about seven kilos, while the females weigh only three and a half kilos there also on average.
+A real little miniature animal that is also a perfect pet.
+This cat has a robust frame, visible musculature, and athletic body, especially in males.
+The latter weighs, on average, about 14 pounds, while the females weigh only three and a half kilos there on average.

 Coat and fur:

 A breed of cat that has extremely soft and silky fur to the touch his main characteristic is the presence of color patterns on its spotted coat.
 This makes it the most obvious Bengal cat characteristic.
 Two types of patterns are accepted with always an extreme contrast.
 In the first, called "spotted", the spots of color are either dots or rosettes arranged randomly on the body.
 Rosettes are more or round colored spots, open or closed, with a dark outline and a tawny interior.
 In the second pattern, called "marble", the rosettes are elongated until they produce patterns similar to those of the long-banded panther.
 In addition, dresses sometimes have a shiny appearance called glitter.

 Behavior and character Of Grey Bengal Kitten